Rangi42/polished-map/INSTALL.md

 8. Move the .lib files from lib/fltk-1.3.4/lib to lib.
 9. Open ide/polished-map.sln in Visual Studio 2013.
 10. If the Solution Configuration dropdown on the toolbar says Debug, set it to **Release**.
 11. Go to **Build → Build Solution** or press F7 to build the project.
-This will create bin/Release/**polishedmap.exe**.
+This will create bin/Release/**polishedmap-plusplus.exe**.
 12. Hold down Shift, right-click **install.bat**, and click "**Run as administrator**".
-This will install Polished Map to your account and create a shortcut on your Desktop.
+This will install Polished Map++ to your account and create a shortcut on your Desktop.

 ## Linux